- Password protect notebooks

 - Add stock images from Pixabay & Unsplash

 - Alters handwriting which some may feel is an inaccurate presentation of handwriting

 Noteshelf is a note-taking and planning app available on iPadOS, iOS, macOS and Android.
-It costs $9.99 for your iPad and iPhone, $7.99 for your macOS and $4.92 on Android.
+It costs $9.99 for your iPad and iPhone, $7.99 for your macOS and $5.18 for Android.
 All these are one-time purchases, not subscriptions.
-We paid for the second version of the app but all updates for version 2 have been free.
+We paid for the second version of the app, but all updates for version 2 have been free.

 Taking Digital Notes

 On the homepage, using the plus icon you can create a: